-The advanced elective in logic is provided for those students who wish to pursue further their interest in the subject.
-The course is designed to develop both a competence in the formalisation of argument and an understanding of the theory of formal systems.
+This advanced elective is provided for those students who wish to pursue further an interest in pure as opposed to applied logic.
+The course is designed to develop both a competence in the formalization of argument and an understanding of the theory of formal systems.
 Students are required to do regular exercises or, where appropriate, to prepare a short dissertation.